Best 10 Application Delivery Controllers (ADC) For Enterprise (2026)

 AWS Elastic Load Balancing Logo

 AWS Elastic Load Balancing distributes traffic across EC2 instances, containers, and IP addresses within the AWS ecosystem.
-It targets teams already invested in AWS who need managed load balancing without infrastructure overhead.
-The platform supports four load balancer types: Application, Network, Gateway, and Classic.
+It supports four load balancer types: Application, Network, Gateway, and Classic.
+We think ELB is the right fit for teams already invested in AWS who need managed load balancing without infrastructure overhead.

 We think ELB fits teams running production workloads entirely within AWS.
 The managed service tradeoffs make sense when you prioritize operational simplicity over granular control.
 If your architecture spans multiple clouds, evaluate whether AWS lock-in aligns with your strategy.